 While this bike is quick its engine is clearly more suited to bursts of acceleration in-gear and at lower speeds rather than screaming her like a two-stroke.

 You can play with your other classmates and be on their heels, but the Ninja will show its weakness as the speeds go above 100 mph.

 If we compare the Ninja 650 to sports cars it has many of them beat, and its acceleration to 100 mph is like that of a BMW M2 or M4.

 So, you can be happy knowing that your Ninja can play with cars many times more expensive.

-If we exclude the ZX-6R, the Ninja 650 is the quickest entry level motorcycle that Kawasaki offer and it does also have the legs on the more rev hungry and smaller Ninja 400 sibling.
-The Ninja 650 will also convincingly put the ‘beatdown’ on the CBR500 and Yamaha R3.
+If we exclude the ZX-6R, the Ninja 650 is the quickest entry-level motorcycle that Kawasaki offer and it does also have the legs of the more rev-hungry and smaller Ninja 400 sibling.

 If you do not like the full fairing the Z650 is the naked version.